-Anxiety treatment absolutely can work for you, especially when coupled with a consultation with a mental health professional of your choice.
+Anxiety treatment in the context of counseling can work for you, especially when you are able to find a mental health professional with whom you feel a good connection.
 Let’s look at specifics.
 First of all, what are you anxious about?
 Are you anxious about something in particular, or do you find that you are anxious quite often?
 Is an anxious state your norm?
 These are some of the things I ask clients when they talk about being anxious.

 If you've identified a specific stressor or stressors, let’s take a closer look at how anxiety treatment can work for you.